 HIIT is the best workout with less time.

 Now the question is which exercises?
-Do I hit more abs workout throughout the week or simply start jogging or running?
-Honestly, there are tons and tons of material available on the internet but which is the most effective and helps you lose weight in a shorter period.
-Let’s get straight to the answer ‘as the drum rolls’ it’s the HIIT (High-Intensity Interval Training).
+Do I hit more abs workouts throughout the week or start jogging or running?
+Honestly, there are tons and tons of material available on the internet, but which is the most effective and helps you lose weight in a shorter period.
+So let’s get straight to the answer ‘as the drum rolls’ it’s the HIIT (High-Intensity Interval Training).

-As the name suggests, high-intensity interval training yes it includes high-intensity exercises with periods of rest, including low-intensity exercises.
-The best thing about HIIT workout is there are no particular exercises, or strict training circuit one has to follow.
-You can combine your favorite exercises and do the job.
+As the name suggests, high-intensity interval training includes high-intensity exercises with rest periods, including low-intensity exercises.
+The best thing about HIIT workouts is there are no particular exercises or strict training circuits one has to follow.
+Instead, you can combine your favorite exercises and do the job.

 Coming to the point, the basic idea behind HIIT training is to play with your heart rate.
 With high-intensity exercise, you shoot it up, and with low-intensity, you bring your heart rate down.
-For example, if someone likes running and sprinting, then he/she can do a 30-sec walk followed by 20-sec running and 10-sec sprint and then again 30-sec walk, and so on.
-This is a complete 1-minute cycle and tries to do it for at least 10-30 minutes.
+So, for example, if someone likes running and sprinting, they can do a 30-sec walk followed by 20-sec running and 10-sec sprint and then again 30-sec walk, and so on.
+This is a complete 1-minute cycle, and tries to do it for at least 10-30 minutes.
 And if someone likes to do exercises like burpees, jumping jacks, high knees, and mountain climbing, one is free to combine these exercises in their way.

 DONT: Don’t do HIIT if it’s your first day at the gym or does exercises after a long interval.
 First, build stamina and endurance, then go for HIIT.

-DO: Do HIIT when you are not doing any lifting in the gym as HIIT training will exhaust you and will make you feel low doing other exercises.
+DO: Do HIIT when you are not doing any lifting in the gym, as HIIT training will exhaust you and make you feel low doing other exercises.

 DONT: Don’t exceed your HIIT workout for more than 35-40 minutes and not more than thrice a week.